Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Abstract

 \begin{definition} \rm

-A {\em PTIME (bounded) ASM} is a triple $\tilde{M} = (M, p(n), q(n))$ comprising an ASM $M$ and two integer polynomials $p(n)$ and $q(n)$.
+A {\em PTIME (bounded) ASM} is a triple $\tilde{M} = (M, p(n), q(n))$ comprising an ASM $M$ and two integer polynomials $p(n)$ and $q(n)$, in which every called ASM is also PTIME bounded\footnote{Alternatively, we could define a PTIME ASM by counting the number of active objects in each (minimal) update set of a run and require that the sum of these numbers is polynomially bounded.
+Then a single integer polynomial would suffice.}.
 A {\em run} of $\tilde{M}$ is an initial segment of a run of $M$ of length at most $p(n)$ and a total number of at most $q(n)$ active objects, where $n$ is the size of the input in the initial state of the run.

 \end{definition}

 We say that a PTIME ASM $\tilde{M}$ {\em accepts} the input structure $I$ iff there is a run of $\tilde{M}$ with initial state generated by $I$ and ending in a state, in which \textit{Halt\/} holds and the value of \textit{Output\/} is $1$.
 Analogously, a PTIME ASM $\tilde{M}$ {\em rejects} the input structure $I$ iff there is a run of $\tilde{M}$ with initial state generated by $I$ and ending in a state, in which \textit{Halt\/} holds and the value of \textit{Output\/} is $0$.